ganchinyao/tos-algo-trade/README.md

 Simple Express server that helps automate Buy and Sell stock orders through Thinkorswim API.

 This programs exposes API endpoints where you can send a POST request to Buy or Sell stocks for Thinkorswim.
 It does not decide what/when to Buy or Sell.
 You need to find a Signal Provider, or write your own program to send a POST request to this server to execute the trade.
+For example, you can consider running this program on a cloud server and send the trading signal through webhooks.

 # Features